 Obama and the Senate have already acted on two such temporary funding laws, but the White House said it would not go for another stopgap measure .The standoff, thought to have been mostly fueled by Republican members is over the conservatives’ demand that $61 billion be slashed from what the government needs to stay in operation through Sept.
 30. The fight is over what amounts to about 12 percent of all government spending and does not deal with the majority like defense, old-age pensions and health care for the elderly and the poor.

 While congressional Democrats and the White House have indicated a willingness to accept spending cuts of nearly $35 billion, they have started at other Republican demands.
 Republicans want to bit funding from Planned Parenthood, which provides family planning and medical assistance to women, and money the Environmental Protection Agency uses to regulate greenhouse gases and other pollutants.
-The future of budget seems interesting with all twists and turns!
+The future of US budget seems interesting with all twists and turns!